KSP-RO/RealFuels/RealFuels/Readme_RF.txt

 ==========
 Changelog:

+v13.5.2

+* Fix an incompatibility between ModuleEnginesRF and stock ModuleEngines, where MERF used kilograms instead of tons for the `fuelFlowGui` field.
+  * Note that this is REQUIRED for compatibility with Waterfall Core v0.7.1 and later!
+* Recompute throttle response rate when switching to an engine config without an explicitly defined rate.
+This ensures that response rates are always correct for the config.
+However, any response rate values set directly in ModuleEnginesRF will be overridden.
+* Display effective engine spool-up time in the PAW.
+For a more detailed explanation, see #273.

 v13.5.1
 * Fix a crash resulting from loading a part that has multiple configs, uses gimbal management, and does not have a ModuleGimbal.
 * Changed normal distribution to reroll if it falls outside the desired range, instead of clamping it.
 This avoids a problem where the edge value of the interval was more likely to occur than some values closer to the mean (#272).